ScottSnow13/eCTFBot/README.md

 ```
 https://openai.com/blog/openai-api
 ```
 Login or make an account if you don't have one already, then load atleast $5 dollars onto your account, and create an OpenAI API key (make sure you to keep the key a secret).
 After obtaining the API you will need to start setting up your Python environment.
-Open Visual Studio Code and a new terminal set to command prompt.
+Open Visual Studio Code and a new terminal inside of it along with setting it to be a command prompt.
 In the command prompt terminal window run these commands one by one.
 ```
 # Creates Python virtual environment
 python -m venv TestRun